v-rzh/v-rzh.github.io/content/posts/mofongo.md

 the loader, so it's unclear whether this is an unfinished feature or simply a way to track payload's progress.

 So what's the payload?
-Well, unfortunately it looks like the most recent domain is no longer serving the second stage, at least in response to any of my attempts.
+Well, unfortunately, it looks like the most recent domain is no longer serving the second stage, at least in response to any of my attempts.
-Perhaps I'm too late and it's already shot down, or perhaps the ironic "SUCCESS" reply is a troll.
+Perhaps I'm too late and it's already shut down, or perhaps the ironic "SUCCESS" reply is a troll.
 I hope the latter, because that's way funnier.
 Some claim that the second stage steals Chrome-related data, but so far I was not able to verify that.
 If anyone has the dump of the second stage - I'd love to take a